MJ is not like any other jukebox musical based on

 understanding of the man.
 It’s like a tapestry of his life and those threads

 that made him one of the best entertainers of all time.
-Jackson that strives for
+Jackson strives for perfection in entertainment.
+He might agree with me that the story, music,

 dancing, set, costumes and more achieved it in MJ.

-MJ waves his music and story to understand the person |
+MJ weaves his music and story to understand the person |

 I experienced the Michael Jackson frenzy in the 80’s sporting